 To schedule a Health Department Vaccine time, you can call the Health Department Vaccine Scheduling Resource Line at 888-457-0186 Monday through Friday from 8 a.m. to 8 p.m. and Saturday and Sunday from 8 a.m. to 5 p.m.

 District 7/West Central Georgia counties in the WRBL viewing area include Chattahoochee, Clay, Harris, Muscogee, Marion, Quitman, Randolph, Schley, Stewart, Sumter, Talbot, Taylor and Webster Counties.

-To see more localized options in your community, consult the table below for WRBL Counties in West Central Georgia:
+To see more localized options in your community at the local Health Departments for COVID-19 testing, consult the table below for WRBL Counties in West Central Georgia:

 |Chattahoochee Cusseta||Tuesday||10:00 am to 12:00 pm||706-989-3663|

 |Clay Fort Gaines||2nd and 4th Wednesdays||9:30 am to 11:30 am||229-768-2355|

 |Harris Hamilton||Tuesday and Friday||9:00 am to 11:00 am||706-628-5037|